openplanet-nl/nadeoapi-docs/docs/oauth/auth.md

 ---
-icon: 'fa-lock'
+icon: 'fa-wrench'
 ---

-# OAuth flows
+# OAuth setup

-## Authorizing a user with Trackmania OAuth

 This is a step-by-step instruction how to set up Trackmania OAuth for your application.
 It's basically a rewrite of the [official documentation](https://doc.trackmania.com/web-services/auth/) but it's aiming to provide a lot more context and explanations around the concepts at play.

+---

-### Creating an OAuth app on api.trackmania.com
+## Creating an OAuth app

 First, the Trackmania OAuth API needs to know about your application - in return it'll give you an identifier and a secret that you can later exchange for access tokens.